realm/unity-examples/tutorials/persistance-comparison-series/File/file.md

 Check if `modifier` was set to `KeyCode.LeftShift` or `KeyCode.LeftControl` (7) and if so, increment the corresponding hit count (8).
 If no modifier was used (9), increment the `hitCountUnmodified`.

 As seen in the last section we need to create a string that can be saved in the file.
-There is a second function on `File` that accepts a a string array and then saves each entry in one line: `WriteAllLines()`.
+There is a second function on `File` that accepts a string array and then saves each entry in one line: `WriteAllLines()`.

 Knowing this we create an array containing the three hit counts (11) and pass this one on to `File.WriteAllLines()`.